-The Bilingual Bicultural Education Endorsement program is available on the Montclair State University campus and, in select circumstances, at off-site locations in the surrounding region.
-Courses are offered in a combined online and in-person hybrid format during afternoon and evening hours to meet the needs of working students, and individuals may complete the program in just one year.
+The Bilingual Bicultural Education Endorsement program is available online and, in select circumstances, at off-site locations in the surrounding region.
+Courses for our traditional program are offered fully online; courses for off-site program cohorts are offered in a combined online and in-person hybrid format.
+All courses are held during late afternoon and evening hours to meet the needs of working students and individuals may complete the program in just one year.

 For more information about current off-site program options, please visit Off-Site and Special Programs.

 Candidates must complete the following four courses (12 credits total):

 - READ 520: Language Acquisition and Bilingualism

 - ECEL 529: Sociocultural Foundations of Working with Bilingual Learners and Families

 - READ 521: Literacy and the Bilingual Learner

 - ECEL 527: Teaching Subject-area Content in Bilingual and Sheltered English Classrooms